ArPiRobot/arpirobot.github.io/docs/guide/programming/actions.md

 TODO: Implement an action series showing how this works.
 Drive a "square"

 TODO: Comment on tuning drive times and rotate times to drive the square correctly

+TODO: Also implement a drive triangle using a different button to show how multiple actionseries are useful

 ## Using Sensors Instead of Time